catalyst/moodle-local_csp/README.md

 ------------------------
 Security, security, security.

-This plugin helps you to detect andeliminate security errors in your Moodle such as:
+This plugin helps you to detect and eliminate security errors in your Moodle such as:
- - Mixed content (https/http).
+ - Mixed content (https/http) after you switched to HTTPS.
  - Same origin (or specified origin) policy for scripts and media data.

 What is this?